Hodges University is a private, not-for-profit, regionally

 students we serve but in the opportunities we leverage.
 We offer

-Hispanic Serving Institution (HSI) and offer a robust English as a
+Serving Institution and offer a robust English as a Second Language

-means, for the majority of classes, students can pick both how and
+majority of classes, students can pick both how and when they

-when they go to class – in person, online, or virtual – each time
+go to class – in person, online, or virtual – each time the class

 If you’d like to join our dedicated team of professionals